Roasted pumpkin seeds are really good for you and super tasty! Follow this simple recipe for a great fall-time treat!

 Roasting the Pumpkin Seeds

-Try different flavors, garlic, cheese, tex-mex, think about popcorn flavors, if they have a popcorn flavor for it, you can use the same for pumpkin seeds.
-Store the seeds you don’t eat in an air tight container or freeze.
+Try different flavors, garlic, season salt, or taco seasoning.
+Think about popcorn flavors, if they have a popcorn flavor for it, you can use the same for pumpkin seeds.
+Store the seeds you don’t eat in an airtight container or freeze.

 One warning, these things are addictive.
-If you’re like us you will find yourself planting more pumpkins that you could ever use, just so you have more seeds.
-After Halloween we keep our uncut pumpkins in the cold storage in the basement.
+If you’re like us you will find yourself planting more pumpkins than you could ever use, just so you have more seeds.
+After Halloween, we keep our uncut pumpkins in cold storage in the basement.
 We use the pumpkins for cooking or as a winter treat for the chickens and harvest the seeds for more roasted pumpkin seeds.

 If you’re looking for more information about pumpkins I’ve found a great site dedicated to the art of pumpkin growing (and eating).
-The link is http://www.pumpkinnook.com.
-They have tons of great info on how to grow and use pumpkin.
+The link is https://www.pumpkinnook.com.
+They have tons of great info on how to grow and use pumpkins.